Writing a Business Plan

 Advantages of Writing a Business Plan

-Initially businesses need to have their complete focus on their unique identities, their target markets, and their services or products tailored to match.
+It helps businesses have their complete focus on their unique identities, their target markets, and their services or products tailored to match their business.

 Keep a check on the complete business

 If the business planning is done right, it connects the dots in your business, so you get a better picture.
 The strategy is deemed to relate to tactics with vital alignment.
-Does that show up in your plan?
+Questions to ask are: does that show up in your plan?
 Do your sales connect with your sales and marketing costs?
 Are your products appropriate for your target market?
 Are you covering costs, including the long-term fixed costs, product development, and working capital needs as well?

-With a meticulous planning process, you frequently review assumptions, catch new developments and track progress so you can adjust.
+With a meticulous planning process, businesses can frequently review assumptions, catch new developments and track progress so they can adjust to the status quo.
 Plan vs. real analysis is a dashboard, and setting the plan is steering.

 A good business plan sets expectations and track results.
-It’s a mechanism for systematic review of what happened and what’s expected.
+It’s a mechanism for systematic review of what happened and what’s expected to happen.

-With a good business plan, you can set milestones and can work towards it.
+With a good business plan, you can set milestones and work towards them.
 These are the key goals that you want to succeed, like touching a defined sales level, hiring the sales manager, or opening the business in the new location.